St Bathans fauna: Birds

+A New Zealand wren, Kuiornis indicator, is known from these deposits, possibly similar to the modern rifleman.
+A species of currawong, Miostrepera canora, reveals that the Cracticinae were previously native to Zealandia and indicates overwater dispersal.

+Two or three other passerine species remain undescribed.

-Herpetofauna (reptiles and amphibians)
+Herpetofauna (amphibians and reptiles)

 The St Bathans fauna is rich in reptile and amphibian remains.
 Several groups present in modern New Zealand are represented, such as leiopelmatid frogs, a sphenodontian similar to the modern tuatara, geckos, and skinks.
 However, there are also several species not seen in modern-day New Zealand, such as a mekosuchine crocodile up to 3 metres in length and pleurodire and meiolaniid turtles.
 This suggests that New Zealand's herpetofauna was much richer in this epoch, probably because its climate was considerably warmer than today.

 Fish

 The vast majority of the bones excavated from St Bathans are those of freshwater fish such as the ancient relatives of today's bullies, galaxiids, and the extinct New Zealand grayling.

 Aquatic invertebrates

 As well as fishes, shellfish, including freshwater mussels, and freshwater crayfish dominated the aquatic life in the palaeolake Manuherikia.
 A new species of St Bathans freshwater limpet, Latia manuherikia, was described by malacologist Bruce Marshall in 2011.
 This was both the first known fossil Latia and the first record of this genus from the South Island.